kaiiyer/kaiiyer.github.io/_posts/2020-03-26-Privacy risks of working from home.md

 A number of the privacy endangering features are taking screenshots of employees’ screens at like every 10 minutes, video recordings during off hours, tracking Geo-location and maintaining communication logs.
 Giving unnecessary permissions like access to sensors or call logs can invite unnecessary privacy risks.
 Don’t Become a COVID-19 Identity Exploit Victim.
 Here are a number of the cybersecurity tips for workers working remotely.

 Singapore is doing a reasonably good job of employing a Bluetooth mesh network to perform contact tracing.
-Data is stored on-device and only are often activated when contact tracing is important .
+Data is stored on-device and only are often activated when contact tracing is important.
 No location data is collected.
-How TraceTogether works

 What are the open-source alternatives ?

     Jitsi (My personal favourite)